Vijayawada Municipal Corporation: Civic services

 The corporation provides protected drinking water to its public and is the forerunner in the state with everyday supply of 39 e6USgal water to the city residents.
 The other services undertaken by the corporation authorities are: Internal roads extension; underground drainage project with JNNURM; solid waste management which is recycled at waste to energy plants for power production; health centers; maternity hospitals; schools from elementary to high schools and even providing midday meals to students.

 The Krishna River, groundwater and overhead tanks are the source of drinking water for the city residents.
 The underground and open draining systems are implemented for wastewater.
-There are also sewage treatment plants and the Budameru, Gundutippa, Islampeta and HB drains are utilized for draining out wastewater.
-The Railway dumping yard is utilized for solid waste dumping and some of the solid waste produced is made useful by converting them into manures.
+There are also sewage treatment plants and the Budameru, Gundutippa, Islampeta and HB drains are utilised for draining out wastewater.
+The Railway dumping yard is utilised for solid waste dumping and some of the solid waste produced is made useful by converting them into manures.

 Functions

 Vijayawada Municipal Corporation is created for the following functions: